gantry/docs/pages/01.gantry5/04.tutorials/02.adding-a-custom-style-sheet/docs.md

 ## Dependencies.scss

 We have consolidated the includes for **Bourbon**, **Nucleus**, **theme mixins**, and **variables** into a `_dependencies.scss` file.
 You can now just import this one file to have it all.
 Use `@import "dependencies";` in your `custom.scss` file to import it.

+## More Information About Sass and SCSS

+If you are new to [Sass](http://sass-lang.com/) or SCSS (Sassy CSS), don't fret.
+We have you covered!
+Below you will find a some resources to help you get to know SCSS and find out why it is quickly becoming the preferred styling solution for Web developers everywhere.

+To start, SCSS syntax is based on traditional CSS.
+It adds in some of the features and shortcuts made possible by Sass, giving it the ability to live in both worlds.
+You can use traditional CSS in a SCSS file just fine, but you have the added benefit of nesting, mixins, and other powerful features that make it easier to hit the ground running.

+* [Sass Basics](http://sass-lang.com/guide): An introduction to the features of Sass, including side-by-side comparisons of SASS and SCSS syntax.
+* [Getting Started with Sass](https://scotch.io/tutorials/getting-started-with-sass): A great guide for Sass beginners.